 The Certificate in Integrated Behavioral Health and Primary Care - Adult Track is designed for clinicians -- such as social workers, nurses, care managers, psychologists, and physicians -- who deliver or plan to deliver integrated health services, and who serve populations often presenting with complex needs in physical health, mental health, and substance use.
 Participants will gain assessment, intervention, and consultation skills; will learn strategies to apply these skills in the workplace; and will link with a peer distance learning community to practice new skills and discuss ideas.

-Over three months, participants will complete 34 online social work continuing education credits (15 clinical, 5 macro, 2 ethics, 2 pain, 9 clinical online, 1 macro online), including:
+Participants will complete 34 online social work continuing education credits (10 clinical, 6 macro, 2 ethics, 2 pain, 13 clinical online, 1 macro online), including:

 $1275 ($1075 for U-M SSW MSW & PhD students and U-M SSW field instructors)